6 reasons why international students love to study in Cyprus

 Check out the list of questions students frequently ask

-The language of instruction at Universities in Cyprus is English – depending on the university you are applying to.
-In English teaching institutions, the Turkish/Greek language of study is optional – however, you are encouraged to learn the language to enhance your living experience.
+The language of instruction at Universities in Cyprus is English.
+In English teaching institutions, the Greek language of study is optional – however, you are encouraged to learn the language to enhance your living experience.

 Can I work if I have a student visa?